MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-rich-activation.md

 ### Activation registration

-All apps support the Launch activation kind by default.
-Unlike UWP, the Windows App SDK Launch activation kind includes command line launches.
+All apps support the `Launch` activation kind by default.
+Unlike UWP, the Windows App SDK `Launch` activation kind includes command line launches.
 Apps can register for additional activation kinds in several ways.

-- Unpackaged apps that use the Windows App SDK can register (and unregister) for additional activation kinds via APIs in the Windows App SDK version of AppLifecycle.
+- Unpackaged apps that use the Windows App SDK can register (and unregister) for additional activation kinds via the app lifecycle API in the Windows App SDK.
 - Unpackaged apps can continue to register for additional activation kinds using the traditional method of writing registry keys.
 - Packaged apps can register for additional activation kinds via entries in their application manifest.